 For buses towards Stroud turn right along Bath Road and the stop is across the road on the left.

 To reach the railway station turn left into High Street and then immediately right at the Town Hall into Queen’s Road.
 For trains towards Gloucester and Cheltenham access to the platform is just before the bridge; for trains towards Stroud and London access to the platform is just after the bridge.
 Trains run approximately once an hour.

 Do you know why two creatures – the 'Cotswolds Lion' and the cochineal beetle – made Stroud’s name?
 Find out on this walk along the canalside....

 Stroud produced some of the best-quality coloured woollen cloth in Europe.
 The Cotswolds' rolling hills and deep secluded valleys became a problem however for the expanding woollen industry.

 In the late 1700s two connected canals transformed everything.
 In came tons of coal and new steam-driven machinery; up went productivity and profits.
 This walk along the canal towpath from Stroud to Stonehouse tells the story of the Stroud Valley.

 After years of dereliction, the canal is being restored.
-Find out how this project is regenerating the area and reinvigorating the local economy once more.
+As you are walking, find out how this project is regenerating the area and reinvigorating the local economy once more.